ucl-arc-tre/portal/web/cypress/README.md

 ## Light/Dark Mode Testing

-All tests automatically run in both light and dark color schemes to ensure comprehensive coverage of the application's theming system.
-Each test suite uses the `cy.forceLightMode()` and `cy.forceDarkMode()` commands to emulate different color preferences.
+Accessibility tests automatically run in both light and dark color schemes to ensure comprehensive coverage of color contrast compliance.
+These tests use the `cy.forceLightMode()` and `cy.forceDarkMode()` commands to emulate different color preferences.

 **Test Structure:**